Yasas2000/Level-2-project-ChildishThings/README.md

 | POST | `/api/auth/register` | Register a new user |
 | POST | `/api/auth/login` | Login and receive token |

-*(You should extend this section with request/response examples and error handling details.)*

----

-## Screenshots / Demo

-_Add some screenshots here to showcase your UI, or link to a live demo if hosted._

 ---